plume-lib/plume-scripts/README.md

 ### ci-lint-diff

-Given a file of warnings, reports only those that are in the diff for the current pull request.
+Given a file of warnings (such as those output by `lint` or other tools), reports only those that are in the diff for the current pull request.
 Works for Azure Pipelines, CircleCI, and Travis CI.
 [Documentation](ci-lint-diff) at top of file.

 ### ci-last-success.py